Send the link below via email or IMCopy

 12% of the UK (500 m2 per person)

-, assuming that biofuel production comes from 1%-efficient plants and that conversion of plant to fuel is 33% efficient.
+a. biofuel production comes from 1%-efficient plants b. conversion of plant to fuel is 33% efficient

 There are a few essential vehicles that can’t be easily electrified, and for those we make our own liquid fuels (for example